callat-qcd/django-gvar/docs/index.md

 ## Description

-`django-gvar` allows to store [multi-dimensional Gaussian random variables implemented by G. Peter Lepage's `gvar` module](https://github.com/gplepage/gvar) into [Django](https://www.djangoproject.com)'s ORM Framework.
+`django-gvar` is a Python module which allows to store [multi-dimensional Gaussian random variables implemented by G. Peter Lepage's `gvar` module](https://github.com/gplepage/gvar) into [Django](https://www.djangoproject.com)'s ORM Framework.
 It adds a `GVarField`, which can be used to store individual GVars, arrays of GVars, and Dictionaries of GVars.

 ### Usage in scripts

-After pip-installing the module, import the `GVarField` field into your project and use it out-of-the-box
+After pip-installing the module, import the `GVarField` field into your project and use it out-of-the-box (changing settings is not required)

 ```python
 # myproject.models.py